microsoft/EntraSuite-Training/Scenarios/Scenario 1.md

 Configure Microsoft Entra Verified ID
 For this scenario, complete these prerequisite steps to configure Microsoft Entra Verified ID with Quick setup (Preview):

-1. Register a custom domain (required for Quick setup) by following the steps in the Add your custom domain article.
+1. Register a custom domain (required for Quick setup) by following the steps in the [Add your custom domain](https://learn.microsoft.com/en-us/entra/fundamentals/add-custom-domain) article.
 2. Sign in to the Microsoft Entra admin center with at least a Global Administrator role.

-* Select Verified ID.
+* Select **Verified ID**.
-* Select Setup.
+* Select **Setup**.
-* Select Get started.
+* Select **Get started**

 3. If you have multiple domains registered for your Microsoft Entra tenant, select the one that you would like to use for Verified ID.

-4. After the setup process is complete, you see a default workplace credential available to edit and offer to employees of your tenant on their **My Account**  page.
+4. After the setup process is complete, you see a default workplace credential available to edit and offer to employees of your tenant on their **My Account**  page. (../images/VID-01.png)
-	(../images/VID-01.png)
+5. Sign in to the test user’s **My Account** with their Microsoft Entra credentials.
+Select **Get my Verified ID** to issue a verified workplace credential  (../images/VID-01.png)